Bethel Methodist Church (denomination): Beliefs

 Bethel Methodist Church is for the most part Wesleyan-Holiness in doctrine—lamenting a Modernist trend in American Methodism.

-Emphases include the possibility of a Christian "backsliding" as well as man's free will to choose or reject God.
-The Bethel Methodists take these Arminian positions an uncommon step further by teaching God's free will.
-From its online catechism:
+Emphases include the Wesleyan-Arminian possibility of a Christian backsliding, as well as man's free will to choose or reject God.

 The denomination prefers baptism by sprinkling and pouring, rather than allowing for immersion as did the parent body.
 It does not practice infant baptism.

 Polity

 Church government is largely congregational, though bound by a denominational constitution and bylaws.